-Central, Kahanaiki, and Mahinahina.
-Other design principles of Pulelehua included an identifiable town center, where development was more intense, neighborhoods with an edge, a mix of land uses and building types, an integrated network of walkable streets, and sites reserved for civic purposes, including view corridors.
+2. MLP proposed Pulelehua in three distinct neighborhoods: Central, Kahanaiki, and Māhinahina.
+Other design principles of Pulelehua included an identifiable town center where development was more intense, neighborhoods with an edge, a mix of land uses and building types, an integrated network of walkable streets, and sites reserved for civic purposes, including view corridors.
 (2006 D&O, FOF ¶31).

-6. The neighborhood center was to combine commercial and residential uses.
-Live/work units were intended to be allowed to change over time to reflect the needs of the residents, allowing a residential building to be converted to a building with a small shop or office on the first floor.
+3. The neighborhood center was to combine commercial and residential uses.
+Live/Work units were intended to change over time to reflect the needs of the residents, allowing a residential building to be converted to a building with a small shop or office on the first floor.
 (See 2006 D&O, FOF ¶32).

-7. Original Petitioner MLP intended to develop approximately 882 residential units in Pulelehua in a variety of housing types, including mixed use apartments above commercial spaces, apartment houses, townhouses and detached terrace houses, detached single-family residences, and large estate edge lots on the boundaries and along gulches of the Petition Area.
+4. MLP intended to develop approximately 882 residential units in Pulelehua in a variety of housing types, including mixed use apartments above commercial spaces, apartment houses, townhouses and detached terrace houses, detached single-family residences, and large estate edge lots on the boundaries and along gulches of the Petition Area.
 (2006 D&O, FOF ¶34).
-The gross density for residential areas would average 2.8 dwelling units per acre.(See 2006 D&O, FOF ¶35).
+The gross density for residential areas would have averaged 2.8 dwelling units per acre.
+(See 2006 D&O, FOF ¶35).

-8. Original Petitioner MLP proposed selling market price homes (as house and lot packages) at a range of prices and Estate edge lots as finished lots.
+5. MLP proposed selling market price homes (as house and lot packages) at a range of prices and estate edge lots as finished lots.
 (See 2006 D&O, FOF ¶36).
 The construction of 'ohana units, where permitted, would be at the discretion of the individual homebuyers.
 (2006 D&O, FOF ¶37).

-9. Original Petitioner MLP proposed addressing the housing needs of low income, lowmoderate, moderate income, and gap groups in accordance with an approved affordable housing policy of the County of Maui, or in the absence of such policy, under terms and conditions mutually agreeable to Original Petitioner MLP and the County of Maui.
-Original Petitioner MLP intended to satisfy the requirement by offering at least 325 units in Pulelehua as "affordable housing" for sale to low, lowmoderate, and moderate-income residents of Maui.
+6. MLP proposed addressing the housing needs of low income, low-moderate, moderate-income, and gap groups in accordance with an approved affordable housing policy of the County of Maui, or in the absence of such policy, under terms and conditions mutually agreeable to MLP and the County of Maui.
+MLP intended to satisfy the requirement by offering at least 325 units in Pulelehua as "affordable housing" for sale to low, low-moderate, and moderate-income residents of Maui.
 (2006 D&O, FOF ¶39).

-10. Original Petitioner MLP also proposed offering approximately 125 additional residential units as affordable rentals to satisfy a condition imposed by the Commission in approving Original Petitioner MLP's Kapalua Mauka development in LUC Docket No. A03-741. ("Kapalua Mauka units") ((2006 D&O, FOF ¶40).
+7. MLP also proposed offering approximately 125 additional residential units as affordable rentals to satisfy a condition imposed by the Commission in approving MLP's Kapalua Mauka development in LUC Docket No. A03-741 ("Kapalua Mauka units").
+(2006 D&O, FOF ¶40).

-11. Original Petitioner MLP anticipated once construction commenced, it intended to develop Pulelehua in one continuous phase, to be substantially completed over a ten-year period.
+8. MLP anticipated once construction commenced, it intended to develop Pulelehua in one continuous phase that was to be substantially completed over a ten-year period.
 (See 2006 D&O, FOF ¶¶47, 135).

-12. Original Petitioner MLP also intended to develop up to approximately 175,000 square feet of leasable commercial floor space throughout Pulelehua.
+9. MLP also intended to develop up to approximately 175,000 square feet of leasable commercial floor space throughout Pulelehua.
 (See 2006 D&O, FOF ¶57).